vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/assess.md

 # Identifying and Remediating Host Vulnerabilities - Host Layer Round - Assess Phase

+!!! info "Important note!"
+    __We are testing out some new ideas here.
+Some things may not work as expected.
+We appreciate your patience.__

 In the previous Build Phase, you deployed a CloudFormation stack that contains some Amazon EC2 instances behind an application load balancer.
-You are now going to use Amazon Inspector to assess the instances and identify findings that need to be remediated.
+You are now going to learn about AWS Inspector.
+AWS Inspector assesses the instances and identifies security findings that can be remediated.

+To save time, the CloudFormation teamplate will run an initial Inspector assessment for you.
+In later phases of the workshop, you will apply patches using AWS Systems Manager and then run another Inspector assessment to see if there is any change in the number of findings.

-Before you can assess the instances with Amazon Inspector, you need to identify the instances and install the Amazon Inspector agent on them.
+Before you can assess the instances with Amazon Inspector, you need to identify the instances that you want to assess.
-This is easier to do in small environments with only a few instances but can become more difficult in organizations with hundreds or even thousands of instances.
+In small environments, you can select the instance IDs from a list but in environments with hundreds or thousands of instance, you need an easier way to select them.
 For this reason, you are going to learn how to use *tags* to select the instances on which you will install the Amazon Inspector agent.
 Tags are labels that can be attached to AWS resources to make it easier to act on them collectively.